 STEP 2 - Observe the micron gauge.
-Evacuation is complete, if the micron gauge does not rise above 500 microns in one (1) minute and 1500 microns in ten (10) minutes.
+Evacuation is complete if the micron gauge does not rise above 500 microns in one (1) minute.

-STEP 3 - Once evacuation is complete, blank off the vacuum pump and micron gauge, and close the valve on the manifold gauge set.
+Once evacuation is complete blank off the vacuum pump and micron gauge, and close the valves on the manifold gauge set.